Like it or not, we’ve entered an era of marketing absolutely dominated by video ads.

 For years, video has been heralded as the future of content marketing; however, it’s rather clear that this once-speculated future has indeed arrived.

 Think about it.
-Within the span of a decade, YouTube has gone from a secondary, seemingly “unknown” advertising channel to a marketing powerhouse, boasting over one billion daily active users and ranking as the second most-visited site online today.
+Within the span of a decade, YouTube has gone from a secondary, seemingly “unknown” advertising channel to a marketing powerhouse, boasting over two billion monthly active users and ranking as the second most-visited site online today.

 While once considered a novelty to marketers, the video is well-documented to have one of the best ROI’s in terms of content marketing.
 With brands scoring more click-throughs and conversions via visual content than ever before, it’s no surprise that more and more marketers have hopped on board.